openjdk/jdk/src/java.base/share/man/java.md

     `report-on-exit=`*identifier*
     :   Specifies the name of the view to display when the Java Virtual Machine (JVM) shuts down.
+To specify more than one view, use the report-on-exit parameter repeatedly.
 This option is not available if the disk option is set to false.
 For a list of available views, see `jfr help view`.
         By default, no report is generated.

     `settings=`*path*
     :   Specifies the path and name of the event settings file (of type JFC).